Frame In-N-Out: Unbounded Controllable Image-to-Video Generation: Additional Experimental Details

 In the motion control architecture, one-pixel coordinate as motion images form is insensitive for the VAE encoder to effectively encode and decode; thus, similar to previous works~\cite{wang2024motionctrl, wang2024language}, we enlarge pixels to a square rectangular box and then execute a 2D dilation algorithm from deblurring domain to increase the perceptibility.
 The rectangular box border length is 6 pixels for a video with an original height of 384, which means that the size will be scaled with the exact height.
 Further, to accommodate sparse motion points (1-2 points per object) provided by the user side during the inference, we randomly drop points during the training.
 The number of tracking points is randomly dropped with the probability of 33\% and 60\% for each stage respectively.
 Different from optical flow-based motion control works~\cite{wang2024motionctrl, wang2024language, zhang2024tora}, we do not need a padding frame on the last frame to align the total number of frames, where all of our motion conditioning frames represent a spatiotemporal pixel-aligned motion status.

 Our inference pipeline can be found in Fig.~\ref{fig:inference_pipeline}.
 The model will start from pure noise with the size of the canvas region.
 The first frame will be expanded to the canvas size by the $\mathbf{B}_{\text{canvas}}$ setting for the top-left and bottom-right expansion pixel number.
 The motion is conditioned on the canvas size as a whole after converting from the raw pixel spatiotemporal coordinates.
 Similarly, the ID reference images will be scaled and padded to the same size as the canvas size.
-The denoised latent will be decoded by the pre-trained VAE decoder and then we cropped the pixel space videos to be the exact same shape as the first frame based on $\mathbf{B}_{\text{canvas}}$ setting.
+Similar to training, after forwarding the video DiT in each timestep, the text tokens and ID tokens will be discarded, but the video DiT in the next timestep will be conditioned on fresh text and ID tokens again.
+The denoised latent will be decoded by the pre-trained VAE decoder, and then we cropped the pixel space videos to be the exact same shape as the first frame based on $\mathbf{B}_{\text{canvas}}$ setting.

 In stage 2 training, we randomly drop ID reference images with a probability of 15\% in the training, where we only have Frame Out scenarios to consider.
 The ID reference position will be a placeholder with a monocular white color.
 This is also how we get our stage 2 Frame Out results in Tab.2 of the main paper.
 After token-wise concatenation, the order of tokens should be text tokens, video tokens, and then the ID reference tokens accordingly.